dreamcatchme/documentation-markdown/api/pyota/FetchTX.md

  &#39;duration&#39;: 0}
 </code></pre>

-<p>These hashes by itself are not very useful to us, but they can be used in the next step to fetch the bundle(s) associated with them for more details.</p>
+<p>Alone these hashes are not very useful, but they can be used to fetch bundle(s) which have more information</p>

-<h2>Checking if transactions are confirmed</h2>
+<h2>Checking whether transactions are confirmed</h2>

 <p>The transaction hashes returned by the <code>find_transactions</code> method can be both confirmed or unconfirmed.
-If you need to be sure the transactions you are handling are confirmed you should check the inclusion state of your transactions.
-The inclusion state of the transaction tells you if the transaction is confirmed by a milestone.
-For financial transactions you should always check this.</p>
+You must check the inclusion state to determine whether the transaction was confirmed by a milestone or not.
+Always check this for financial transactions.</p>

 <pre><code>included = api.get_latest_inclusion(hashes[&#39;hashes&#39;])
 </code></pre>

-<p>This returns a dictionary with a single &#39;states&#39; key, this entry contains another dictionary with as the key the Transaction Hash and as the value either True or False (included or not).
-If you only want the TransactionHashes that are actually confirmed, then loop over them and check if they have a <code>True</code> value:</p>
+<p>This returns a dictionary with a single &#39;states&#39; key which contains another dictionary with the key as Transaction Hash and the value as either True or False (included or not).
+To get only TransactionHashes that are actually confirmed, loop through them and check whether they have a <code>True</code> value:</p>

 <pre><code>confirmed_hashes = []